apache/jena-site/source/documentation/query/service_enhancer.md

 ServiceEnhancerInit.wrapOptimizer(ARQ.getContext());
 ```

-As usual, in order to avoid a global setup, the the context of a dataset or statement execution (i.e. query / update) can be used instead:
+As usual, in order to avoid a global setup, the context of a dataset or statement execution (i.e. query / update) can be used instead:
 ```java
 DatasetFactory dataset = DatasetFactory.create();
 ServiceEnhancerInit.wrapOptimizer(dataset.getContext());
 ```

-The lookup proceduce for which optimizer to wrap first consults the given context and then the global one.
+The lookup procedure for which optimizer to wrap first consults the given context and then the global one.
 If neither has an optimizer configured then Jena's default one will be used.

 Service requests that do not make use of this plugin's options will not be affected even if the plugin is loaded.